dmckinley3/dmit1508_1212-oa01/Lesson37_39-Triggers/triggers.md

-# Triggers - Practice Queastions
+# Triggers - Practice Questions
 ## Practice Q #1
 Create a trigger associated with an UPDATE to `Student.Balance`.
 It will:
 1. Issue an informational message to indicate the trigger is executing